 Conclusion: Mastering Nuances for HSK Success

-Understanding the subtle differences between these pairs of words is crucial for HSK success.
+Understanding the subtle differences between these pairs of words is crucial for moving from basic Chinese to intermediate fluency.
 As you prepare for your HSK exam: